AsaiYusuke/6502_test_executor/README.md

 - Type of interrupts that can occur during testing
   - NMI
   - IRQ
-- Mockable call instructions that set the result in register and memory
+- Mockable call instructions that set the results in registers and memory
   - JSR
   - JMP

-### Condition
+### Conditions

 - Setting up device conditions before testing
   | | Register | Memory | Stack |